menandmice/micetro_docs/guides/user-manual/ipam.rst

 1. On the **IPAM** page, select :guilabel:`AD sites` in the upper-left corner.

-2. Use the :guilabel:`Add Forest` action from the top bar.
-A dialog box displays.
+2. Select :guilabel:`Add Forest`.

+3. Enter the necessary details in the Add Active Directory Forest dialog box.

    .. image:: ../../images/add-ad-forest.png
      :width: 60%

 |
    * **Use same Global Catalog as the Micetro Central server**: If selected, Micetro will use the same Global Catalog server as the Micetro Central server is using.
-If you unselect this checkbox, you must specify the Global Catalog server's FQDN or IP address in the **Global Catalog Server** field.
+If you clear this checkbox, you must specify the Global Catalog server's FQDN or IP address in the **Global Catalog Server** field.

    * **Global Catalog Server**: If you want to specify a Global Catalog server, enter the server's FQDN or IP address in this field.
-(To unlock this field, the :guilabel:`Use same Global Catalog as the Micetro Central server` checkbox needs to be unchecked.)
+(To unlock this field, the :guilabel:`Use same Global Catalog as the Micetro Central server` checkbox needs to be cleared.)

-   * **Use the same credentials as the Micetro Central server**: If checked, Micetro uses the same credentials as the Micetro Central server when accessing the site information.
+   * **Use the same credentials as the Micetro Central server**: If selected, Micetro uses the same credentials as the Micetro Central server when accessing the site information.

    * **User and Password**: If you don't want to use the default credentials for the machine running Micetro Central, enter the desired username and password in these fields.
-(To unlock these fields, the :guilabel:`Use the same credentials as the Micetro Central server` checkbox needs to be unchecked.)
+(To unlock these fields, the :guilabel:`Use the same credentials as the Micetro Central server` checkbox needs to be cleared.)

-   * **Set as read-only**: If checked, users will be able to display data from Active Directory, but unable to make any modifications.
+   * **Set as read-only**: If selected, users will be able to display data from Active Directory, but unable to make any modifications.

-3. Click :guilabel:`OK` to save the changes.
+4. Click :guilabel:`OK` to save the changes.
 The forest is added and the sites belonging to the forest are displayed.

-Edit AD Forest
+Editing AD Forests
-"""""""""""""""
+""""""""""""""""""

-To edit an existing AD Forest (to, for example, change the read-only status):
+**To edit an existing AD Forest (to, for example, change the read-only status)**:

 1. On the **IPAM** page, select :guilabel:`AD sites` in the upper-left corner.

+2. Select the AD forest you want to edit.

-2. Select the :guilabel:`Edit AD Forest` action from the top toolbar or the row :guilabel:`...` menu.
+3. Select :guilabel:`Edit AD Forest` on either the :guilabel:`Action` or the row :guilabel:`...` menu.

 3. Update the settings in the dialog box.

-4. Click :guilabel:`OK` to save your changes.
+4. Click :guilabel:`Save` to save your changes.

 Removing an AD Forest
 """"""""""""""""""""""""

-To remove an AD Forest from Micetro:
+**To remove an AD Forest from Micetro**:

 1. On the **IPAM** page, select :guilabel:`AD sites` in the upper-left corner.

 2. Select the AD Forest(s) you want to remove.

-3. Select the :guilabel:`Remove AD Forest` action on the top toolbar or the row :guilabel:`...` menu.
+3. Select :guilabel:`Remove AD Forest` on either the :guilabel:`Action` or the row :guilabel:`...` menu.

 4. Click :guilabel:`OK` in the confirmation box to remove the Forest(s).

 Reloading the Sites in an AD Forest
 """""""""""""""""""""""""""""""""""""

+Micetro Central regularly synchronizes data from AD Forests.

-Data from AD Forests is synchronized by Micetro Central regularly.
-To manually synchronize forests and reload the data for sites and subnets:
+**To manually synchronize forests and reload the data for sites and subnets**:

-1. On the **IPAM** page, select :guilabel:`AD sites` in the upper-left corner.
+1. On the **IPAM** page, select :guilabel:`AD Sites` in the upper-left corner.

 2. Select the AD Forest(s) you want to synchronize.

-3. Use the :guilabel:`Synchronize` action from the top bar.
+3. Select :guilabel:`Synchronize` on either the :guilabel:`Action` or the row :guilabel:`...` menu.

 4. Click :guilabel:`OK` in the confirmation box to synchronize the Forests.

 AD Subnets
 ----------

-View subnets in a site
+Viewing Subnets in a Site
-^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^

-To view subnets within a specific site:
+**To view subnets within a specific site**:

-1. On the **IPAM** page, select :guilabel:`AD sites` in the upper-left corner.
+1. On the **IPAM** page, select :guilabel:`AD Sites` in the upper-left corner.

 2. Select the AD Forest the site is in, or use the :ref:`webapp-quick-filter` to find it by name.

 3. Select :guilabel:`View networks` on either the :guilabel:`Action` or the row :guilabel:`...` menu.

-This will open the :menuselection:`IPAM --> Networks` context with a filter applied to show all subnets that belong to the site.
+This will open the :menuselection:`IPAM --> Networks` list with a filter applied to show all subnets that belong to the site.

 .. note::
   You can also use the :guilabel:`-> View` button in the Inspector of the selected AD site to open the subnet view.

-Moving subnets between AD sites
+Moving Subnets Between AD Sites
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **To add subnet(s) to a site, or move between sites**: